dentoncalvary.org Listed by lockbit5 Ransomware Group

 The Doxxing and Identity-Chain Risks

 Leaked school files rarely stay isolated.
 Criminals use the exposed emails, usernames, and phone numbers to search for linked accounts across social media, gaming platforms, and other services.
-A single credential from this breach can unlock a chain of accounts that leads to your home address, family photos, children’s names, and daily routines.
+A single credential from this claimed breach can unlock a chain of accounts that leads to your home address, family photos, children’s names, and daily routines.
 This process, known as doxxing, can escalate into harassment, stalking, or targeted scams against you or your children.

 Gaming accounts are particularly vulnerable.
 Many children use the same email or a simple password variation across school portals and popular games.
 A leak like this one can cascade into account takeovers on platforms where personal details are stored or displayed publicly.